2020 New York Film Festival

 The 58th New York Film Festival took place from September 17 to October 11, 2020.
-Due to the COVID-19 pandemic, it was staged through outdoor through online screenings.
+Due to the COVID-19 pandemic in the United States, the festival was held virtually across the country and at drive-ins throughout New York City.

+It marked Dennis Lim first year as artistic director of the festival.

+Steve McQueen's Lovers Rock was the opening film.
+Chloé Zhao's Nomadland was festival's centerpiece.
+Azazel Jacobs' French Exit was the closing film.'

 Appearing in the NYFF's "Main Slate" for the first time are Eugène Green, Déa Kulumbegashvili, Song Fang, Chaitanya Tamhane, Azazel Jacobs, Viktor Kossakovsky, Heidi Ewing, Matías Piñeiro, Sam Pollard, Philippe Lacôte, Garrett Bradley, Yulene Olaizola, Michael Dweck and Gregory Kershaw.

 World premieres included Azazel Jacobs's French Exit, Steve McQueen's Lovers Rock, Mangrove and Red, White and Blue, David Dufresne's The Monopoly of Violence and Sofia Coppola's On the Rocks.

 Official Selections

 Main slate

 The following films were selected to the "Main Slate" section of the Festival: